I’m bad ass and am kicking sand in your face.

 I will see you at http://tdc.ds106.us/, I am the one kicking sand in your face.

-The post "Are You Up to the Daily Create Seven Day Challenge?" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2012/07/daily-create-seven-day-challenge/) on July 10, 2012.
+The post "Are You Up to the Daily Create Seven Day Challenge?" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2012/07/daily-create-seven-day-challenge/) on July 10, 2012.